seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 An they have conspired together, I will not say you
 shall see a masque; but if you do, then it was not
 for nothing that my nose fell a-bleeding on
-Black-Monday last at six o’clock i’ the morning,
+Black-Monday last at six o'clock i' the morning,
 falling out that year on Ash-Wednesday was four
 year, in the afternoon.

 **SHYLOCK**
 What, are there masques?
 Hear you me, Jessica:
 Lock up my doors; and when you hear the drum
-And the vile squealing of the wry-neck’d fife,
+And the vile squealing of the wry-neck'd fife,
 Clamber not you up to the casements then,
 Nor thrust your head into the public street
-To gaze on Christian fools with varnish’d faces,
+To gaze on Christian fools with varnish'd faces,
-But stop my house’s ears, I mean my casements:
+But stop my house's ears, I mean my casements:
 Let not the sound of shallow foppery enter
 My sober house.
-By Jacob’s staff, I swear,
+By Jacob's staff, I swear,
 I have no mind of feasting forth to-night:
 But I will go.
 Go you before me, sirrah;
 Say I will come.